adaanene/LEMP/project_2.md

 3. Verify that Ngnix is installed with `sudo systemctl status nginx`

-    **Note** In order to access you Ngnix web server you need to configure an open connection through port 80 in AWS- add it to the inboud rules in the network settings (security groups)
+    **Note** In order to access you Ngnix web server you need to configure an open connection through port 80 in AWS- add it to the inbound rules in the network settings (security groups)

-4. Test that the web server responds to requests for the Inetrnet
+4. Test that the web server responds to requests for the Internet

     Try to access it with Google Chrome (or any other browser) with the URL  `http://<Public-IP-Address>:80` replacing `<Public-IP-Address>` with your instance IP address or you can use its DNS name instead